 Remove coverslip with sterile forceps and place the coverslip into a new well of a 6-well plate, with the tissue side up.
 Cells that remained attached to the coverslip will also be harvested.

-Add 500 μL dissociation solution (see Table of Materials) per well (including the wells with the coverslips) and incubate at 37 C, 5% CO2 for 5-10 min.
-Check when cells start to rise from the bottom of the well and inactivate the dissociation solution by adding 500 μL DMEM/20% FBS to each well.
+Add 500 μL dissociation solution (see Table of Materials) per well (including wells with the coverslips) and incubate at 37 C, 5% CO2 for 5-10 min.
+Check when cells start to rise from the bottom of the well and inactivate the dissociation solution by adding 500 μL of DMEM/20% FBS to each well.

 Collect fibroblasts from all the wells into a conical 15 mL conical.
 Add extra medium to the wells to collect the remaining cells.
 Centrifuge the tube at 350 x g for 5 min.

-In the meantime, add 500 μL DMEM/20% FBS to each well of previously gelatin coated plates.
+In the meantime, add 500 μL of DMEM/20% FBS to each well of previously gelatin coated plates.

-Aspirate medium and resuspend fibroblasts in 6 mL DMEM/20% FBS.
+Aspirate medium and resuspend fibroblasts in 6 mL of DMEM/20% FBS.

 Add 500 μL of fibroblast suspension to each well (two 6-well plates per sample/donor in total).
 Incubate cells overnight at 37°C, 5% CO2.

-On the next day, add 1 mL DMEM/20% FBS to each well.
-Replace medium with 2 mL fresh DMEM/20% FBS every 2-3 days until wells are 80% confluent.
+On the next day, add 1 mL of DMEM/20% FBS to each well.
+Replace medium with 2 mL of DMEM/20% FBS every 2-3 days until wells are 80% confluent.

-Repeat Step 2.11 for three 80% confluent wells until third passage is reached.
+Repeat Step 2.11 for three confluent wells until third passage is reached.